Inquisitive41/N19Crypt/README.md

 python -m pip install --upgrade pip pip install pycryptodome numpy scipy asyncio pip install oqs
-Убедитесь, что pycryptodome, numpy, scipy, asyncio присутствуют.
+Make sure that pycryptodome, numpy, scipy, asyncio are present.
-Структура проекта
-Создайте папку для проекта, например N19-Project, и добавьте следующие файлы (их код приведён в конце):
+Project structure
+Create a folder for the project, for example N19-Project, and add the following files (their code is given at the end):

-n19crypt.py — Модуль шифрования "N19-Crypt".
+n19crypt.py — The N19-Crypt encryption module.
-block.py — Класс блока для блокчейна.
-blockchain.py — Логика цепочки "N19-Chain".
-node.py — P2P-нода.
-main.py — Основной скрипт для запуска.
-Пример структуры:
+block.py is the block class for the blockchain. blockchain.py is the logic of the "N19-Chain" chain. node.py — A P2P node. main.py — The main script to run.
+Example of the structure:
 N19-Project/
 ├── n19crypt.py
 ├── block.py